 Overview

-As the first point of contact for many patients, primary care practitioners are uniquely positioned to influence screening behaviours, educate patients about the importance of regular screenings, and identify those at risk.
-General practices’ involvement is crucial in ensuring patients are guided through appropriate screening pathways, receive timely follow-ups, and access early interventions.
-Promoting cancer screening in general practices potentially reduces the burden of cancer, improves patient outcomes, and saves lives.
+As the first point of contact for many patients, primary care practitioners are uniquely positioned to influence screening behaviours, educate patients about the importance of regular screening, and identify those at risk.
+General practice involvement is crucial in ensuring that patients are guided through appropriate screening pathways, receive timely follow-ups, and access early interventions.
+Promoting cancer screening in general practice has the potential to reduce the burden of cancer, improve patient outcomes, and save lives.
 Your commitment to integrating cancer screening into routine care can make a significant difference in the fight against cancer.

-In this toolkit, you can find quality improvement activity ideas, resources, and information that can assist your practice in focusing on cancer screening in primary health care.
+In this toolkit, you’ll find quality improvement activity ideas, resources, and information to assist your practice in prioritising cancer screening as part of comprehensive primary health care.

 Foundations of Quality Improvement